 - Murder In The Dark – an old favourite!
 Everyone comes together for this game – nominate a ‘murderer’ to stand with their eyes closed in the middle of the room.
 While they count to 50, everybody else must run and hide throughout the house.
 The murderer has to try and discover everybody, but people are allowed to move around if the murderer gets close to them.
 Try it in complete darkness to make it that bit more difficult.

 So there you have it – your complete Halloween party checklist.
 Are you ready to host the spooky soirée of the year?

-Visit your nearest convenience store today to grab all the essentials you need for this year’s Halloween party!
+Visit your local SPAR today to grab all the essentials you need for this year’s Halloween party!

 Find your local SPAR